redhat-openstack/website/source/uncategorized/post-installation-tests.html.md

 ## After installation, please run the following on your setup:

-## **As Admin user:**

-1. create a new image

-2. launch 4 new instances from the image

-3. create a snapshot

-4. create a volume from the image

-5. launch an instance

-6. connect to the volume instance and one of the image instances and write to the image

-7. create a new project with : 1 admin user, 2 Member users

-8. create a new privet network

-9. attach floating ips to an instance

-10. attach a new ip from the second privet network.

-11. shut off an instance

-12. destroy the volume instance

-13. launch a new instance from the volume -> connect to the instance via console -> make sure that the changes to the volume were not deleted on instance termination.

-14. create a new flavor and launch an instance with the flavor

-15. terminate all instances

-## **As new created users:**

-1. . launch an instance from image as the new admin user

-2. try to launch a user as Member user

-3. try to terminate an instance as member user

-4. try to launch an instance from the volume as a Member user

-5. launch an instance from the volume as the new admin user.

-6. connect via console to the volume instance as a Member user.

-7. destroy all images as a Member user

-8. delete volume and image as Member user
+setting up:

+1. log into Horizon 2. create a new project called RedHat and set a high numbers quota 3. create a new project user with admin rights called Pinky Brain 4. log out

+Admin in tenant:

+1.. log in to Project RedHat using Pinky Brain user 2.. create a new Image called qcow_image 3. create the following user's as members:

+*   Peter PP
+*   Homer HH
+*   Francine FF
+*   Jeff JJ
+*   Tom TT
+*   Daniel DD

+4. create a private network called PB 5. launch 6 instances from the created image called 'TV' 6. create a new volume from an image called 'image-volume' 7. create a new empty volume called 'blank-volume' 8. create a snapshot from both volumes 9. create a backup for both volumes 10. launch an instance from the 'image-volume' 11. attach the empty volume to an instance

+Member of tenant:

+1. log in to horizon using Peter Griffin's user